PavanRangani/docs/docs/prd/tasks/task-instance.md

 **Resync template**
 - When the user opens the multi-step task edit dialog having a template, shows the `Resync` action.
-- On click of this action, the system shows the confirmation dialog with a proper message about the template's latest sub-tasks and the RACI role will be added to the task.
+- On click of this action, the system shows the confirmation dialog with a proper message about the template's latest sub-tasks and the RAI role will be added to the task.
-  - On confirmation, existing sub-tasks and RACI roles of the task will be removed and the latest sub-tasks and RACI roles of the template will be added.
+  - On confirmation, existing sub-tasks and RAI roles of the task will be removed and the latest sub-tasks and RAI roles of the template will be added.
 - Resync action doesn’t have any relation with `Frequency`, `Section`, `Family`, `Template Name`.
 - If no any sub-task of a template is changed and a user clicks on the Resync button, the due date of the sub-tasks is removed.